SiMoM0/Point2Roof/README.md

 TEST:
 python test.py --data_path ~/Downloads/tokyo --batch_size 128 --gpu 0 --test_tag baseline --split test

-For tokyo dataset, change line in `test_util.py` file
+For Tallinn and tokyo dataset, predictions will be salved in `./predictions_{dataset_name}` based on the dataset_path name.
+In case, change manualy the path in `test_util.py`.

 ## Synthetic and real dataset